badrul-amin/Retail-churn-predictor/README.md

 ##  Project Overview

 Customer churn is one of the costliest problems in retail.
-This project builds a complete churn prediction pipeline using real transaction data — identifying which customers are at risk of lapsing so retention campaigns can be targeted effectively.
+This project builds a complete churn prediction pipeline using real transaction data to help identifying which customers are at risk of lapsing so retention campaigns can be targeted effectively.

-Four models were trained in increasing order of complexity — Logistic Regression, Decision Tree, Random Forest, and XGBoost — to let the data determine which approach fits best, rather than assuming upfront. **XGBoost was selected for deployment with a ROC-AUC of 0.74**, though Logistic Regression achieved a comparable result with far greater interpretability.
+Four models were trained in increasing order of complexity : Logistic Regression, Decision Tree, Random Forest, and XGBoost to let the data determine which approach fits best, rather than assuming upfront. **XGBoost was selected for deployment with a ROC-AUC of 0.74**, though Logistic Regression achieved a comparable result with far greater interpretability.

 ---